Peng Shuai

 Peng won a gold medal at the 2010 Asian Games, defeating Akgul Amanmuradova in the singles final.
 At the 2013 Wimbledon Championships, Peng won her first major title, in women's doubles with Hsieh Su-wei.
 She also won the women's doubles title at the 2014 French Open with Hsieh.
 Her best performance at a major in singles came at the 2014 US Open where she reached the semifinals, becoming the third Chinese tennis player in history to reach a major semifinal after Zheng Jie and Li Na.

 Peng was known for playing with two hands on both sides and hitting very flat.
 She defeated many top-10 and top-5 players, including Kim Clijsters, Martina Hingis, Amélie Mauresmo, Anastasia Myskina, Elena Dementieva, Francesca Schiavone, Jelena Janković, Agnieszka Radwańska, Marion Bartoli, and Vera Zvonareva.

-In November 2021, in what was suspected to be a forced disappearance, Peng disappeared after making a post on Weibo.
+In November 2021, in what was suspected to be a forced disappearance, Peng disappeared, after making a post on Weibo.
 It detailed a long-term affair involving Zhang Gaoli, a retired Chinese Vice Premier, who was reportedly accused of sexually assaulting her.
 The news became widely censored in China.
 International concerns for Peng grew, and the WTA suspended all its events in the country.
-Peng has made limited public appearances since the incident and announced her retirement from professional tennis.
-Although unsatisfied with the case, the WTA announced that it would return to China in 2023.
+Peng has made limited public appearances since the incident.
+Although unsatisfied with the case, WTA events returned to China in 2023.